wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/features.md

 La Meva Salut Plus translations will match the one you have selected in La Meva Salut.
 You can change it live!

 ::: warning
 There may be missing translations, for example for uncontrolled errors or dynamic content, such as notifications.
-They may appear in both English (for catastrofic failures) or Catalan (for messages or controlled errors)
+They may appear in both English (for catastrophic failures) or Catalan (for messages or controlled errors)
 :::

 ## Chat view